-Goal 2.
-Expand the supply of assisted housing.

-a) HACA continues to explore opportunities that expand the supply of assisted housing to low-income families through the commitment and issuance of project-based vouchers and by applying for HUD funding such as HUD-VASH, Foster Youth Initiative (FYI) and Mainstream when available.

-This fiscal year HACA was awarded 100 Mainstream vouchers for the non-elderly disabled who are homeless, at risk of homelessness, at risk of institutionalization or coming out of an institution; 5 FYI vouchers for young people under the age of 25 aging out of foster care and who are at extreme risk of experiencing homelessness; and 70 VASH vouchers for homeless veterans.
-See B.2 above for progress to date regarding current and new partnerships for project-based vouchers.
+Goal 5.2.2 Expand the supply of assisted housing - continuing.
+HACA accomplishes this through the commitment and issuance of project-based vouchers and by applying for HUD funding such as HUD-VASH and Mainstream when available.
+This fiscal year HACA was awarded 83 Mainstream vouchers for the non-elderly disabled who are homeless, at risk of homelessness, at risk of institutionalization or coming out of an institution.
+See B.2 above for progress to date regarding project-based vouchers.